allenporter/home-assistant-journal-assistant/README.md

   - [ ] Check for journal entry on date
   - [ ] Create journal entry if it does not already exist
   - [ ] Add content to the journal entry

+Future work:
+- [ ] media source for syncing down from device
+- [ ] vector search from a calendar